-- 5.7 Potential for Shading & Nuisance: Mature trees in urban and suburban areas add significant value and environmental benefits to sites; however, it is acknowledged that some land / property owners are averse to retaining trees close to buildings and areas of public use because of shading and other potential nuisances (leaf / fruit drop for example).
-Whilst efforts can be made to minimise the impact from shading by trees, it is almost inevitable that in some situations, whether in the short term from existing trees or in the long term from new trees, trees will cast shade on parts of sites, whether that be buildings, garden / open space or other areas of general use during part of the day.
-Generally, any shade cast from trees will be for relatively short periods and entirely acceptable given the accepted co-existence of large trees in a development context.
-The acceptability or otherwise of shade is a somewhat subjective issue driven largely by land or property owner / occupier perceptions and in the majority of cases is not necessarily something that should be determined by a local planning authority.
-We do not consider in this case that shade will be excessive, or that any other ordinary circumstance arising from the presence of trees, for example from leaf or fruit drop, will constitute an unacceptable nuisance. - 5.8 Boundary Screening: Trees located adjacent to site boundaries generally make a welcome contribution to the screening of views, however in some cases there may be valid reasons for opening up views to enhance visibility, or to carry out additional planting to screen views.
+- 5.8 Boundary Screening: Trees located adjacent to site boundaries generally make a welcome contribution to the screening of views, however in some cases there may be valid reasons for opening up views to enhance visibility, or to carry out additional planting to screen views.
 Where applicable, the drawings supporting this report indicate opportunities for management of boundaries in line with project aims and objectives. - 5.9 Long Term Spatial Constraints: The proposed layout has been designed to meet the standards set by the local planning authority as well as current best practice guidance.
 Where applicable, and subject to the possibility of an element of acceptable pruning, there should generally be adequate space between new buildings and trees to limit the potential for future pressure to remove trees.
 Acknowledgement should however be given to the fact that property owners are largely free to plant trees where they wish, therefore any requirement for future maintenance of existing or future vegetation should not be given any weight in the determining of this application.
-Whilst it is not possible to predict what actions future occupiers will seek to take in respect of trees within or adjacent sites, the existing layout, together with any vegetation management prescriptions either at this stage or in the future, is considered acceptable from a design perspective. - 5.10 Existing Areas of Hard Standing: There are no existing areas of hard standing to be removed on site, therefore there will be no arboricultural implications in this regard. - 5.11 Existing buildings/structures to be removed: There are no buildings to be demolished and therefore there are no arboricultural implications associated to demolition. - 5.12 Proposed Areas of Hard Standing: Areas where proposed hard surfaces encroach within or are immediately adjacent root protection areas of retained trees are marked on the drawings appended to this report and the extent of precautionary measures required in order to safeguard retained trees are also indicated.
+Whilst it is not possible to predict what actions future occupiers will seek to take in respect of trees within or adjacent sites, the existing layout, together with any vegetation management prescriptions either at this stage or in the future, is considered acceptable from a design perspective. - 5.10 Existing Areas of Hard Standing: There are no existing areas of hard standing located close to trees proposed for retention, therefore subject to the agreement and implementation of physical protection for those trees throughout the ground works / remediation stage of the project, there should be no arboricultural implications associated with the removal of such surfaces. - 5.11 Existing buildings/structures to be removed: Providing that protective fencing is erected in advance of the commencement of demolition / site clearance works, and retained in-situ during the entire construction phase, the potential for unnecessary damage to retained trees should be limited. - 5.12 Proposed Areas of Hard Standing: There are no areas within the proposed development where proposed hard surfaces encroach within root protection areas of retained trees; therefore, there are potentially no indirect impacts from the development process providing that all other recommended safeguards as outlined in this report are implemented. - 5.13 Proposed Buildings Located Adjacent / Within Root Protection Areas: Appropriate measures for the safeguarding of G2 can be found in the previously approved planning application for the wider site. - 5.14 Proposed Drainage & Domestic Services: At the planning application stage of the project, details of proposed drainage arrangements and provision of utility services are generally not known.
+During the installation process however, general guidance can be obtained from the National Joint Utilities Group Publication Guidelines for the Planning, Installation and Maintenance of Utility Apparatus in Proximity to Trees Volume 4 such as to minimise the impact of works on retained trees.